Nominal Recursors as Epi-Recursors: Extended Technical Report: Background

-An enhancement of this recursor is the enabling of full-fledged (primitive) recursion rather than mere iteration---as seen in the constructor-like operators $\Vr^\AA$, $\Ap^\AA$ and $\Lm^\AA$ taking as inputs not only elements of $A$ but also terms.
-Hence the recursive clauses for the defined function $g$ allow the computed value to depend not only on the recursive results for smaller terms, but also on the smaller terms themselves. \looseness=-1
+An enhancement present in this recursor is the enabling of full-fledged (primitive) recursion rather than mere iteration---as seen in the constructor-like operators $\Vr^\AA$, $\Ap^\AA$ and $\Lm^\AA$ taking as inputs not only elements of $A$ but also terms.
+Hence the recursive clauses for $g$ allow the computed value to depend not only on the recursive results for smaller terms, but also on the smaller terms themselves. \looseness=-1